 Read Patrick’s curriculum vitae.

-Patrick Harrigan resides in Gainesville, Florida where he is an avid if unexceptional member of the Inisheer Irish Dancers and committed advocate of traditional attire, music, dances, lifestyles and points of view, as well as the gentle martial art of aikido.
+Patrick Harrigan resides in Florida where he is a committed advocate of traditional attire, music, dances, lifestyles and worldviews, as well as the gentle martial art of aikido.